OmarHeshamGaballa/Ansible-playbook-to-install-and-provision-sonatype-nexus3/README.md

 ## Prerequisite

-1- Installing Ansible to the master server , You can see the guide from Here (https://docs.ansible.com/ansible/latest/installation_guide/installation_distros.html)
+1- Installing Ansible on the master server , You can see how to install it from the guide Here (https://docs.ansible.com/ansible/latest/installation_guide/installation_distros.html)

 2- Making SSH connection to the client server which nexus will be installed on